-The empirical analysis lead to mixed findings.
-Encouragingly, the results for the resale sector suggest that the Great Wall Award has been well accepted by market participants, and can grant a significant price premium in the housing resale sector.
-Controlling for other factors, the resale price of a unit in a housing complex that receives the award can be expected to be 6.8% higher than its non-awarded counterparts.
+The empirical analysis leads to mixed findings.
+Encouragingly, the results for the resale sector suggest that the GW award has been well accepted by market participants, and can grant a significant price premium in the housing resale sector.
+Controlling for other factors, the resale price of a unit in a housing complex that received the award can be expected to be 7.0% higher than its non-awarded counterparts.
 Further analysis suggests that this premium comes from both the ability to charge a higher rent and a lower capitalization rate.
 The results are consistent across various robustness checks.